Track mileage automatically

 Privacy by design

-Privacy is the most common concern when introducing mileage tracking in personal vehicles.
-Employees are understandably wary of GPS-style monitoring designed for company cars—they’re using their own vehicle, often outside of work hours, and don’t want to feel tracked during their personal time.
+Privacy is the most common concern when introducing trip tracking in personal vehicles.
+Employees are understandably wary of GPS-style monitoring designed for company cars - they’re using their own vehicle, often outside of work hours, and don’t want to feel tracked during their personal time.

 Good grey fleet software respects that boundary.
 Three principles matter: